abovefaith/Single-Sign-On/README.md

 ## Building

-To build the project run:
+To build the project:

 ```bash
 ng build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
-By default, the production build optimizes your application for performance and speed.
+Build artifacts will be stored in the `dist/` directory.
+The production build uses Angular’s optimization features for performance.

 ## Running unit tests

-To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command:
+To execute unit tests with [Karma](https://karma-runner.github.io):

 ```bash
 ng test